 "Peer cert cannot be verified or peer cert invalid"

-If you get an error similar to this for one of the XML files that yum tries to fetch:
+If you get an error similar to this for one of the XML files yum tries to fetch:

 [Errno 14] Peer cert cannot be verified or peer cert invalid